openaps/docs/source/docs/introduction/contribute.md

 * Submit issues on GitHub and work with other contributors to get them resolved.
 * Develop a plugin to enhance the functionality or ease-of-use of openaps.
 * Spread the word about #OpenAPS and get others involved; the more, the merrier.
 (You can direct them to [OpenAPS.org](http://OpenAPS.org) for more information.)
+* Consider calling your device manufacturer and ask about communication protocols in order to understand how your device operates.

 If you would like to work on the core openaps code, take a look at the openaps [contributing guidelines](https://github.com/openaps/openaps/blob/master/CONTRIBUTING.md) before getting started.